 The retail outlets have been designed to complement the activities at Center Parcs and the requirements of its guests.
-Each village has an average of eight main retail outlets and a number of satellite retail offers.
+Each village has an average of five main retail outlets and a number of satellite retail offers.
+Center Parcs has also recently signed an agreement with Joules for retail shops to be opened at each of Center Parcs' sites.
+Joules' retail shops were first opened at Woburn Village on 12 April 2021, with retail shops at Center Parcs' other villages scheduled to be opened thereafter.